Nathan-Cairns/Math-Aid/README.md

 The user can play and delete these creations using the gui.

 ### Invalid Characters
-A creation name cannot contain the following characters: $, \, "
+A creation name cannot contain the following characters: $, \\, ", .
+Leading and trailing spaces are ignored.
+Two creations of the same name cannot exist, however, already existing creations can be overwritten.

 ###### Nathan Cairns